Legal Information: Tennessee

 Once you get a protection order, there may be laws that prohibit the respondent from having a gun in his/her possession.
-If the order was issued after notice and a hearing (not an ex parte order), then the order should have language that instructs the abuser (respondent) to:
+If the order was issued after notice and a hearing, then the order should have language that instructs the abuser (respondent) to:

 - get rid of his/her firearms by “any lawful means,” such as transferring them to a third party who is not prohibited from possessing firearms or selling them, within 48 hours; and